-Dental impressions and plaster models of the teeth and jaw are still standards.
-This old technique is a little cumbersome for the patients and the thousands of models in the office need much space.
-In the long run the old dental impression technique may be replaced by digital impressions that are taken with an optical device or, alternatively, with a three dimensional x-ray machine (cone-beam tomogramme or CBT).
-Both techniques are not widely accepted yet, but we are following the development closely.
+Dental impressions and plaster models of the teeth and jaw still belong to orthodontic standards.
+In the long run the old dental impression technique may be replaced by digital impressions that are taken with 3D-scanners.

 In order to diagnose caries, missing teeth, inflammation within the bone and other surprises before the treatment, a panoramic x-ray is essential.
 Usually, a second panoramic x-ray is taken during the treatment to check on the inclination of the tooth roots.